plfa/plfa.github.io/src/plfa/part1/Decidable.lagda.md

 fill in an implicit of an *empty* record type, since there aren't any fields after all.
 This is why `⊤` is defined as an empty record.

 The trick is to have an implicit argument of the type `T ⌊ n ≤? m ⌋`.
-This type runs the decision procedure, `n ≤? m`, erases it to a boolean, and finally uses `T` to map that to the world of evidence.
+Let's go through what this means step-by-step.
+First, we run the decision procedure, `n ≤? m`.
+This provides us with evidence whether `n ≤ m` holds or not.
+We erase the evidence to a boolean.
+Finally, we apply `T`.
+Recall that `T` maps booleans into the world of evidence: `true` becomes the unit type `⊤`, and `false` becomes the empty type `⊥`.
+Operationally, an implicit argument of this type works as a guard.

 - If `n ≤ m` holds, the type of the implicit value reduces to `⊤`.
 Agda then happily provides the implicit value.
 - Otherwise, the type reduces to `⊥`, which Agda has no chance of providing, so it will throw an error.
-For instance, `_n≤m_254 : ⊥`.
+For instance, if we call `3 - 5` we get `_n≤m_254 : ⊥`.

 We obtain the witness for `n ≤ m` using `toWitness`, which we defined earlier: